Project: Murerwa Agribusiness Innovation Center

 About position: Respect offers innovative agribusiness skills to farmers and facilitates the creation of collaborative, efficient and commercially viable enterprises.
 This will include a horticultural production system and online incubation platform.

-Respect grew up in a rural environment in the northwest of Zimbabwe.
-His mom was 15 years old when she delivered him.
+Respect grew up in a rural environment in the northwest of Zimbabwe, where his parents were unable to complete their educations.
+His mom was 15 years old when she had him.
 “My mom had to leave school to have me and so did my dad.
 I grew up with my grandparents.
 I was born in a place of agriculture, which is the best economy of creativity.”
 His graduation project, Training School Platform for Rural Development in Murewa, Zimbabwe: Agricultural and Enterprise Skills for Smallholder Farmers, is an online agribusiness innovation and incubation hub meant to empower smallholder farmers with skills, markets, financial literacy, and co-working facilities towards establishing sustainable and viable agribusinesses.
 Over the course of his project, Respect had to interact with many different fields such as agriculture, business, technology, and entrepreneurship.